fishcus/KAP-manual/en/driver/kyligence_odbc_linux.en.md

 # Install & Configure Kyligence ODBC Driver on Linux

-In this section, we will introduce how to install Kyligence ODBC driver (linux version) and configure DSN.
+In this section, we will introduce how to install Kyligence ODBC driver (linux version) and configure DSN under Linux environment.

 ### Install Dependency

-We suggest using unixODBC(http://www.unixodbc.org/) to manage ODBC connection info.
+We suggest using unixODBC(http://www.unixodbc.org/) as driver manager to manage ODBC connection info.

-For 64-bits
+For different Linux systems:

-1. Install unixODBC for Redhat and CentOS
+1. For Redhat and CentOS, run following scripts to install

    `sudo yum install unixODBC-devel -y`